To determine what kind of rose will serve you best; consider flower shapes, sizes, colours, fragrance and how much maintenance it will require.

 Spider mites are tiny and suck sap from the underside of leaves.
 Look for flecked foliage that turns yellow and drops off.
 Insecticidal soap is the easiest, most environmentally friendly solution to these problems.

 Black Spot looks exactly like its name while Powdery Mildew is a white, powder-like covering of the leaves and stems.
-Try to grow roses that are labeled “disease-resistant” to minimize the occurrence of these 2 conditions.
-If this happens, it has to be treated or your rose bush will defoliate and be weakened in the process.
+Try to grow roses that are labelled “disease-resistant” to minimize the occurrence of these two conditions.
+If this happens, it has to be treated, or your rose bush will defoliate and be weakened in the process.